SWeasul/sem/README.md

-If this is working then I'm a genius
+If this is working then I'm a genius!